Sports Complex Nyva

 Sports Complex SC Nyva (Спортивна база СК Нива, Sportyvna baza SK Nyva) is a football only stadium in Vinnytsia, Ukraine.
 The complex was opened on 9 May 2010 and owned by FC Nyva Vinnytsia.
+The stadium is located near Khimik city park.

 Description

-Aside of the main field it has two mini fields (20 x 40 meters), covered sports hall and pool, an administrative building with offices and conference hall, a three-story building which includes a small hotel for footballers (20 rooms), changing and shower rooms, a room for referee, journalist and VIP lodges, a fitness hall and club's souvenir store.
-There also is a restaurant, summer café, fan bar, children playground, parking for over 100 cars and others.
+Aside from the main pitch, it has two mini fields (20 x 40 meters), a covered sports hall and pool, an administrative building with offices and conference hall, a three-story building which includes a small hotel for footballers (20 rooms), changing and shower rooms, a room for referees, journalists, and VIP lodges, a fitness hall, and the club's souvenir store.
+There is also a restaurant, a summer café, a fan bar, a children's playground, parking for over 100 cars, and more.

 Main arena

-The turf field is composed out of a fifth generation artificial turf 105 x 68 meters.
+The turf field is composed of a fifth-generation artificial turf, 105 x 68 meters.
 There are six floodlight towers with a total luminosity of 1,200 lux and an electronic score stand.

-The total seat capacity is 3,282 including the "sunny" stand with 1,512, "shady" stand with 918 and some 852 seats in total behind both goalposts.
+The total seat capacity is 3,282 seats, including the "sunny" stand with 1,512 seats, the "shady" stand with 918 seats, and an additional 852 seats behind both goalposts.

+Historic background

+Previously, the stadium belonged to the Vinnytsia chemical factory, a team of which, "Khimik", competed at regional competitions.